 The main advantage of a submarine is that it is hidden.
 A nuclear missile submarine is a credible threat because other nations do not know where it is hiding, and they cannot destroy it in a first strike.
 Cold fusion tag-along torpedoes would obviate this advantage.
-Mythical Ruritania may not want them, but in the real world, China probably would, since it is presumably the only nuclear power that threatens the U.S. Once cold fusion become viable, China could easily develop such torpedoes.
-Countries hostile to Israel would probably also want them.
+Mythical Ruritania may not want them, but in the real world, China probably would, since it is presumably the only nuclear power that might be threatened by U.S. submarines.
+Once cold fusion becomes viable,

-106 Leinster, M., The Wabbler, in Astounding.
+113 Leinster, M., The Wabbler, in Astounding.
 1942.
 This is one of the early descriptions of what later became known as cybernetics.

-107 Griffin, A., personal communication.
+114 Griffin, A., personal communication.